Skip to Content

 Morris was influenced by Japanese art and design; you might also want to check out the Japanese vintage collection on the site.

-If you are looking for more botanical inspiration, look at the hundreds of botanical flower illustrations on the site.
-Especially the British wild flower illustrations of Harriet Isabel Adams as she was trained in the Arts & Crafts style.
+If you want more botanical inspiration, look at the hundreds of botanical flower illustrations on the site.
+I especially like the British wild flower illustrations of Harriet Isabel Adams as she was trained in the Arts & Crafts style.
 There is a beautiful William Morris style Lily of the Valley pattern here.

 These William Morris patterns would be great for home decor crafts, such as these DIY tile coasters.

-William Morris influence many Art Nouveau artists like E.A.Seguy and his pochoir insect prints.
+William Morris influences many Art Nouveau artists like E.A.Seguy and his pochoir insect prints.

-Wondering what else to do with these gorgeous patterns, check out these William Morris DIY air dry clay ornaments on the site.
+If you’re wondering what else you can do with these gorgeous patterns, check out these William Morris DIY air-dry clay ornaments on the site.

 William Morris Interior design patterns